Multilingualism Doctoral School

 Training, research topics

-PhD students have to accomplish compulsory and optional courses for which they receive 4 or 3 credits, and they start working on their research topic.
+PhD students have to accomplish compulsory and optional courses for which they receive 4 and 3 credits, and they start working on their research topic.
 They also start collecting credits for their publications and conference-attendances.
 At the end of the 4th semester they take a complex exam, then from the 5th semester on they continue their research, attend conferences and write publications with the support of their supervisor and work on their dissertation.

 All PhD students have to obtain 240 credits according to the followings: